-Being born in September means sharing the birthday spotlight with friends because it’s the most popular month of the year to be born.
-It also means that your little Virgo or Libra will likely to be successful and live a long healthy life.
-Here are some of the unique traits that make September babies so special.
+Did you know that September is the most popular month of the year to be born?
+Yup!
+According to a study done by Reader’s Digest, nine of the 10 most common birthdays are in September.
+It also means that your little Virgo or Libra will likely be successful and live a long healthy life.
+Here are some of the other unique traits that make September babies so special.

 They’re The Top of the Class